flunge/flunge.github.io/_posts/Program/2017-03-19-C-const-usage.markdown

 1. 'const' used on variables;
 2. 'const' used on reference;
 3. 'const' used on pointers;
-4. 'const' used on parameter passing;
+4. 'const' used on parameter passing and functions;
-5. 'const' used on member functions.

 ___

 ### Part 1. 'const' used on variables